gschleusner/DataCollectionExpandedSketch/README.md

 4. For each question:
    - Type your answer directly, OR
    - Click the 🎤 microphone icon to use voice input
-5. Submit your response - it's linked to the original request via StrangeMatter schema
+5. Submit your response - it's linked to the original request via StrangeMatter Protocol specifications

 ## Technical Architecture

 ### Backend (FastAPI)
 - **Database**: SQLAlchemy with SQLite (development) / PostgreSQL (production)
-- **Models**: StrangeMatter component schema mapped to relational database
+- **Models**: StrangeMatter Protocol component schema mapped to relational database
 - **API Endpoints**: RESTful API for CRUD operations
 - **Templates**: Jinja2 for server-side rendering